VikParuchuri/marker/CLA.md

    - each contribution that you submit is and shall be an original work of authorship and you can legally grant the rights set out in this MCA;
    - to the best of your knowledge, each contribution will not violate any third party's copyrights, trademarks, patents, or other intellectual property rights; and
    - each contribution shall be in compliance with U.S. export control laws and other applicable export and import laws.
 You agree to notify us if you become aware of any circumstance which would make any of the foregoing representations inaccurate in any respect.
-Vikas Paruchuri may publicly disclose your participation in the project, including the fact that you have signed the MCA.
+Endless Labs, Inc. may publicly disclose your participation in the project, including the fact that you have signed the MCA.
 6. This MCA is governed by the laws of the State of California and applicable U.S. Federal law.
 Any choice of law rules will not apply.